appium/appium/packages/appium/docs/en/quickstart/test-dotnet.md

 git clone https://github.com/appium/dotnet-client.git
 ```

 Now, we get inside the directory and create a new [NUnit](https://nunit.org/) project.
-Ww will also add the references to the Appium.Net driver, and other dependencies.
+We will also add the references to the Appium.Net driver, and other dependencies.

 ```bash
 cd dotnet-client